hughesevoanth/exrender/README.md

 	devtools::install_github("hughesevoanth/exrender")

-## pdflatex is required to generate the pdf outside the RStudio IDE
+## pdflatex and pandoc are required to generate the pdf outside the RStudio IDE

 To have the pdf report generated - in a terminal or HPC - you must have a latex to pdf engine installed.
 To check if it already available on your system run: